TamsinHuggins/exercises-git/README.md

 Merge conflicts happen when two branches have different changes in the same part of a file, and Git can't decide which change to keep.
 This requires you to manually choose the correct changes.
 Once resolved, the branches are successfully combined.

-Use git branch to check you are on main
+Use git branch to check you are on master

 ```
 git branch